Chart Color Schemes

 Ocean Grove lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics predict exceptional growth, with Ocean Grove expected to expand by 10,408 persons by the year 2041 based on current projections, indicating a total gain of 44.2% over this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
+For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made through weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+By 2041, Ocean Grove is projected to have a population of approximately 31,870, an increase of 10,408 persons and a total gain of 44.0% over the 17-year period.

 Frequently Asked Questions - Population